-- 1. Park tractor on a level, dry concrete or paved surface, depress clutch/brake pedal all the way down and engage parking brake. - Place gear shift lever in neutral (N) position.
+- Park tractor on a level, dry concrete or paved surface, depress clutch/brake pedal all the way down and engage parking brake. - Place gear shift lever in neutral (N) position.

 The rear wheels must lock and skid when you try to manually push the tractor forward.
-If the rear wheels rotate, then the brake needs to be serviced.
-Contact a qualified service center.
+If the rear wheels rotate, the brake needs to be adjusted or the pads need to be replaced.